brimdor/homelab-docs/README.md

 ## License

-Copyright &copy; 2020 - 2022 Khue Doan (Edited by Brimdor)
+Copyright &copy; 2020 - 2022 Brimdor (Edited by Brimdor)

 Distributed under the GPLv3 License.
 See [license page](https://homelab.eaglepass.io/reference/license) or `LICENSE.md` file for more information.